An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Results and Goodness of fit test

 There are different ways that we can explore to establish whether the data is from a stable distribution.
 Nolan (1999), (2001) underscored that many heavy tailed distributions are not stable.
 We therefore need to test Nolan‘s (1999) proposition by comparing estimates from three different estimation techniques namely ML by DuMouchel (1971), quantile-based method by McCulloch (1986) and lastly the sample characteristic method proposed by Koutrovelis (1980), and Kogon and Wiliams (1998).
 For more details on the parameterizations of the characteristic function, refer to Zolotarev (1986).
 The argument is that these different methods are consistent estimators of parameters of a stable distribution.
 If the estimates are close then the hypothesis that the data is drawn from an $\alpha$-stable distribution is supported.
 However, Nolan (1999) does not state a boundary of how close the estimates should be relative to each other. \\

-We use the non-parametric Kolgomorov-Smirnov test (K-S test) to compare the goodness of fit for the three subclasses of stable distributions and the student-t distribution for each cryptocurrency under study.
+We use the non-parametric Kolgomorov-Smirnov test (K-S test) (Marsey, 1951) to compare the goodness of fit for the three subclasses of stable distributions and the student-t distribution for each cryptocurrency under study.
 We further examine the estimation technique that yields the best fit for the cryptocurrencies under study.
 Most heavy tailed continuous distributions used in financial econometrics such as Log-logistic, Weibull and Log-normal only assume a positive vector of returns, hence, we could not use them.
-Although Generalised Gamma and Generalised Extreme Value distributions, among others, can be used with a vector of negative and positive values, they were insignificant at all levels and we included only Levy distribution as an example of that case. \\
+Although Generalised Gamma and Generalised Extreme Value distributions, among others, can be used with a vector of negative and positive values, they were insignificant at all levels and we included only L{\`e}vy distribution as an example of that case.
+We performed K-S test with estimates obtained using quantile-based and sample characteristic methods and we only include the maximum likelihood which was robust and yielded a higher $p-$value than other methods. \\

 * means that the p-value is higher than the corresponding significance level, hence we accept the null hypothesis that the data comes from the stated distribution \\